 The Signori Square is the artistic, commercial and business center of Vicenza.
 Originally a Roman forum, today it has become an elegant and solemn square where a colorful market is held on Tuesdays and Thursdays.

-Signori square is the artistic, commercial and business center of Vicenza.
-Originally a Roman forum, today it has become an elegant and solemn piazza where a colorful market is held on Tuesday and Thursday mornings.
-It is surrounded, so as to seem almost protected, by important buildings, such as the Palladian Basilica to the south, the Loggia of the Capitaniato to the north and finally to the east by the two Columns of Square, both carved in the elegant white marble of Chiampo.
+It is surrounded, so as to seem almost protected, by important buildings, such as the Palladian Basilica to the south, the Capitaniato Loggia to the north and, finally, to the east by the two Columns of the Square, both carved in the elegant white marble of Chiampo.

-In particular, one of the two columns is surmounted by a winged lion with a book open as a sign of peace, which has the task of witnessing the period in which the city was governed by the Lordship of Venice.
+In particular, one of the two columns is surmounted by a winged lion with the gospel according to San Marco between the claws, which reports, "Pax tibi Marce evangelista meus" (Peace to you or Marco, my evangelist), who has the task to witness the period in which the Lordship of Venice ruled.

-Erbe square is located south of the Palladian Basilica and is dominated by the medieval “Torre del Girone”.
-The latter, also called Tormento Tower as it was once used as a prison, is connected to the Basilica through the “Arco del Registro” which was built in 1494 by Zanon Marchesini.
-Today the square is a meeting point for young people thanks to several pubs and restaurants.
+The smaller Erbe Square is located south of the Palladian Basilica and is dominated by the medieval Girone Tower.
+The latter, also called Tormento Tower because it was once used as a prison, is connected to the Basilica through the Arch of the Registry, which was built in 1494 by Zanon Marchesini.
+Today the square is a meeting point for young people thanks to the numerous clubs and restaurants.

 The Biade Square is located north of the Palladian Basilica, between the two white Venetian columns and the municipality of Vicenza.
 Once, in this small square the market of minor products was held, in fact in 1262 it was called Biava Square, because here the market of cereals used as fodder and that of seeds took place.